-Positioning to reduce the risk of Sudden Infant Death Syndrome (SIDS): current trends and research
+- □ Positioning to reduce the risk of Sudden Infant Death Syndrome (SIDS): current trends and research - ☐ Should recommendations be made to reduce dietary sodium intake?

-2) Is the review relevant to public health or health promotion practice?
+2. Is the review relevant to public health or health promotion practice?

-Consider the '3 Ps' of public health/health promotion: Promotion, Protection, and PreventionAlso ask: Who is the health care/intervention provider (e.g., physician vs. community health nurse)?
+Consider the '3 Ps' of public health/health promotion: Promotion, Protection, and Prevention Also ask: Who is the health care/intervention provider (e.g., physician vs. community health nurse)?
 What type of intervention is being administered (e.g., drug treatment vs. disease prevention program)?
 In what setting is the intervention being administered (e.g., hospital vs. community clinic)?

-The populations examined should be comprised of subjects from developed countries (e.g., North America, existing condition; epidemiology.
+The populations examined should be comprised of subjects from developed countries (e.g., North America, Europe, Australia) in order to enhance their external validity.

-Common components of titles for reviews receiving a 'No' include: pharmacological focus; treatment of an
+Common components of titles for reviews receiving a 'No' include: pharmacological focus; treatment of an existing condition; epidemiology.